Broad Channel station: History

 The station originally opened in 1880 as a New York, Woodhaven and Rockaway Railroad station (although some sources claim it opened in June 1881) and was acquired by the Long Island Rail Road, to become a station on the Rockaway Beach Branch.

 As a Long Island Rail Road station it served as one of two junctions between the Far Rockaway and Rockaway Beach Branches.
-The other junction was at Hammels Station, although it was originally a junction for the Far Rockaway Branch and the Ocean Electric Railway.
+The other junction was at Hammels station, although it was originally a junction for the Far Rockaway Branch and the Ocean Electric Railway.
 Hammels is now located where Hammels Wye is.
 Wooden shelter sheds were added to the station in 1921 and 1923.
 A fire on the trestle between this station and another one known as The Raunt, located to the north, forced the closure of both stations on May 23, 1950, as well as the entire Jamaica Bay trestle which stretches from Howard Beach to Hammels Wye.

 By October 3, 1955, the Rockaway Beach Branch south of Ozone Park, and all of the Far Rockaway Branch west of Far Rockaway were purchased by the New York City Transit Authority.
 The Broad Channel station was completely reconstructed (as were the Howard Beach and Far Rockaway stations) with new concrete platforms, and a new station house.
 The contract for the new station was approved in December 1954.
 The station opened to subway service on June 28, 1956.

 The station and the adjacent segment of the Rockaway Line suffered serious damage during Hurricane Sandy in 2012, and was out of service for several months.
 Due to its location in the middle of Jamaica Bay, the station was filled with debris, with its trackbed damaged.
 During its temporary closure, the station received new ADA-tactile strips, platform edge rubbing boards, and cosmetic and mechanical work.
 Service was restored to the station on May 30, 2013, and to celebrate the re-opening, a vintage R1 subway car formed the first train.
 In 2018, a two-phase program of flood mitigation work along the Hammels Wye required further service disruptions.
 The first phase, from April 9 to May 18, suspended rush-hour A trips to Rockaway Park.
 The second phase, which began on July 1, rerouted all Far Rockaway A service to Rockaway Park until September 3.
 In both phases, the shuttle ran from Rockaway Park to Far Rockaway, skipping Broad Channel.

+To allow the MTA to repair the South Channel Bridge, service on the A south of Howard Beach was suspended for 17 weeks beginning on January 17, 2025, and the Rockaway Park Shuttle ran between Rockaway Park and Far Rockaway.
+In addition, shuttle bus service was available between Howard Beach and the Rockaways.
+During this time, the Broad Channel station was closed.